gerdreiss/hanzi/README.md

 ### Before using
 1. Install [Ollama](https://ollama.com/)
-2. `ollama run <model>` - take the model from the [model library](https://ollama.com/library).
-In my experience, mistral is the best LLM model for translations.
+2. Pull a model of your choice.
+In my experience, mistral works best for translations.
+3. Start ollama as a background service or run `ollama run <model>` or `ollama serve`

 To see logs, start Hanzi providing environment variable RUST_LOG=\<log level\>